finos/FDC3/docs/api-bridging/spec.md

         /** Array of AppIdentifiers or DesktopAgentIdentifiers for the sources
          *  that generated responses to the request.
 Will contain a single value
          *  for individual responses and multiple values for responses that were
          *  collated by the bridge.
-May be ommitted if all sources returned an
+May be omitted if all sources returned an
          *  error. */
         sources?: (AppIdentifier | DesktopAgentIdentifier)[],
         /** Array of AppIdentifiers or DesktopAgentIdentifiers for responses that